-The Department of Counseling and Career Services located in Edison Hall provide personal counseling for students.
+The Department of Counseling and Student Wellness is located in Edison Hall and provides personal counseling for students.
 Students can schedule a confidential appointment by calling 732-906-2546 or stop by Edison Hall room 100.

 Faculty and Staff Resources: